-Pete is our Pet Animal Team Clinical Leader.
+Pete is our Small Animal Partner.
 Pete joined us in 2015 having worked previously as a clinical lead in various practices.
 He has a clinical interest in dog and cat orthopaedics problems and is a keen surgeon.
 He is very focussed on creating a good team environment and providing an excellent client service.

 Laura graduated from the University of Bristol in July 2012.
-Her first job was at the RSPCA Greater Manchester Animal Hospital which was a baptism of fire!
-Whilst with the RSPCA Laura performed lots of neutering (especially of younger kittens to help control the overpopulation), She left there to join Wright and Morten after 18 months.
-She is interested in all aspects of veterinary medicine but particularly enjoys surgery.
+Her first job was at the RSPCA Greater Manchester Animal Hospital where she performed lots of neutering (especially of younger kittens to help control the overpopulation), she left there to join Wright and Morten in 2014.
+Laura enjoys surgery and is studying for a certificate in keyhole surgery and endoscopy.

 Claire qualified from the University of Edinburgh Veterinary College in 1997.
 She has worked in both large animal and small animal practices, as well as a stint working for DEFRA before and after the dreaded Foot & Mouth outbreak of 2001.
 Claire has returned to work following a career break whilst raising her young family.
 Her and husband Mark have two children Joseph and Lara.
 Claire works Monday and Wednesday mornings.
 In her spare time Claire is a keen runner, gardener and picker up-er after two kids, two dogs, two cats and a messy husband.